 What is Git – Features Of Git

 - Free and open source: You can download and use Git for free, as it is released under the GPL (General Public License) open source license.
-You are also able to modify the source code to better suit your needs.
+You are also able to modify the source code to suit your needs better.

-- Speed: Git is a fast version control system because it does not have to connect to any network for performing all operations.
-Also, the core part of Git is written in C which avoids runtime overheads associated with other high-level languages.
+- Speed: Git is a fast version control system because it does not have to connect to any network to perform all operations.
+Also, the core part of Git is written in C, which avoids runtime overheads associated with other high-level languages.

-- Reliable: Since each contributor has their own local repository, if the system crashes, lost data can be recovered from any of the local repositories.
+- Reliable: Since each contributor has their own local repository, lost data can be recovered from any of the local repositories if the system crashes.
 You will always have a backup of all your files.

 - Scalable: If the number of collaborators on a project increases in the future, Git will be able to handle it easily due to its scalability.
 Even though Git stores data for an entire repository, the amount of data stored locally on each client is very small because Git uses lossless compression to reduce the size of data.

 - Economical: If you are using a Centralized Version Control System, the central server will need to be powerful enough to handle the requests of your entire team.
 For smaller teams, this is not usually an issue, but as team size grows, the hardware limitations of the server can become a performance bottleneck.
 If you are using a Distributed Version Control System, developers do not interact with the server unless they need to push or pull changes.
-All of the heavy liftings happens on the client side, so the server hardware can be very simple indeed.
+All of the heavy lifting happens on the client side so that the server hardware can be very simple.